The Black Mirror

 The Longest Journey

-Low-Spoiler Hints and Tips for Nancy Drew: The Secret of Shadow Ranch
+Low-Spoiler Hints for Nancy Drew: The Secret of Shadow Ranch

 Welcome to my Nancy Drew: The Secret of Shadow Ranch hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to point gamers